Reasons Not to Use a Trademark Descriptively

 “….according to the specimen (portions of Applicant’s website), Applicant is a “3M Preferred Converter” that provides “converting and fabrication services.” … The website/specimen also states that “[c]ustom precision fabricated components are [Applicant’s] expertise,” and that Applicant offers “a wide range of material converting capabilities including custom and precision de-cutting, laminating, slitting, assembly and prototyping.”

-The Board included an excerpt from the HCI’s website, a portion shown here:
+The Board included an excerpt from HCI’s website with added highlights, a portion is shown here:

 HCI submitted a declaration claiming use for 37 years and a retail value of sales under the mark between 2016-2019 in excess of $60 million.
 The Board found this was not enough to overcome the highly descriptive nature of its mark, even if the mark was not generic.
 The Board said regarding the sales figures: